On learning an interpreted language with recurrent models: Results

 \section{Results}

-Memorize or generalize?
-This question summarizes the common dichotomy in the analysis of learning systems' performance.
-To solve our task, the successful model has to do both.
-To treat complex expressions, the model needs to generalize by learning to compose the representations of simple expressions recursively.
-But representations of simple expressions (complexity 1 and 2) have to be memorized in one form or another because their interpretation is arbitrary; without such memorization generalization to complex inputs is impossible.
+To treat complex expressions, the successful model needs to generalize by learning to compose the representations of simple expressions recursively.
+But representations of simple expressions (complexity 1 and 2) have to be memorized in one form or another because their interpretation is arbitrary; without such memorization, generalization to complex inputs is impossible.

-We found the RNN system to struggle already at a basic level; it never achieved perfect accuracy even for minimally complex structures (e.g.~\textit{Ann's child}), so assessing its recursive compositionality abilities is out of question.
-Accuracies across LSTM experimental setups are summarized in Table \ref{acc-table}.

-We find that LSTM does learn to do compositional interpretation in our task, but only in the best scenario.
-First, and unsurprisingly, a curriculum is essential for the LSTM to generalize to unseen compositional examples.
+Like in related studies \citep[e.g.][]{DBLP:journals/corr/abs-1802-06467}, SRN was behind the gated architectures in accuracy, with a dramatic gap for longer examples.
+Accuracies of gated models are summarized in Table \ref{acc-table}; for more details, see Appendix, section 1.
+We find that gated architectures learn compositional interpretation in our task only in the best conditions.
+A curriculum proved essential for recursive generalization.
 Informally, the system has to learn to interpret words first, and recursive semantic composition has to be learned later.

-Third, the LSTM only generalized correctly in the case of left-branching structures; the accuracy of recursive composition in the right branching case stays just above the chance level (25\%).
-It means that the system only learned to apply composition following the linear sequence of the input and failed when the order of compositionality as determined by the syntactic structure runs opposite to the linear order.
+All recurrent models generalized only to left-branching structures; the accuracy in the right branching case is much lower.
+This means that the systems only learn to apply composition following the linear sequence of the input and fail when the order of composition as determined by the syntactic structure runs opposite to the linear order.
+In other words, the system manages to learn composition when the parse trivially corresponds to the default processing sequence, but fails when nontrivial parsing is involved.
+Therefore, semantic composition is mastered, but not simultaneously with the independent task of parsing; cf.\ discussion above in \ref{task}.